freechris/odm-ondocker/docs/README_cluster.md

 * Decision Center, with the WebSphere Liberty Profile option,
 * Decision Server Rules, with the WebSphere Liberty Profile option.

-Go to the installation directory of ODM and locate the required WAR files in the directories specified below:
+Go to the Operational Decision Manager installation directory and locate the required WAR files in the directories listed below:

 *installation_directory/executionserver/applicationservers/WLP855/res.war*